-- 10. Infrastructure projects - (a) Industrial estate development projects;
+10. Infrastructure projects

-- (b) Urban development projects, including the construction of shopping centres and car parks; - (c) Construction of railways and intermodal transshipment facilities, and of intermodal terminals (projects not included in Annex I); - (d) Construction of airfields (projects not included in Annex I); - (e) Construction of roads, harbours and port installations, including fishing harbours (projects not included in Annex I); - (f) Inland-waterway construction not included in Annex I, canalization and flood-relief works; - (g) Dams and other installations designed to hold water or store it on a long-term basis (projects not included in Annex I); - (h) Tramways, elevated and underground railways, suspended lines or similar lines of a particular type, used exclusively or mainly for passenger transport; - (i) Oil and gas pipeline installations (projects not included in Annex I); - (j) Installations of long-distance aqueducts; - (k) Coastal work to combat erosion and maritime works capable of altering the coast through the construction, for example, of dykes, moles, jetties and other sea defence works, excluding the maintenance and reconstruction of such works; - (l) Groundwater abstraction and artificial groundwater recharge schemes not included in Annex I; - (m) Works for the transfer of water resources between river basins not included in Annex I. - 11.
-Other projects - (a) Permanent racing and test tracks for motorized vehicles; - (b) Installations for the disposal of waste (projects not included in Annex I); - (c) Waste-water treatment plants (projects not included in Annex I); - (d) Sludge-deposition sites; - (e) Storage of scrap iron, including scrap vehicles; - (f) Test benches for engines, turbines or reactors; - (g) Installations for the manufacture of artificial mineral fibres; - (h) Installations for the recovery or destruction of explosive substances; - (i) Knackers' yards. - 12.
-Tourism and leisure - (a) Ski-runs, ski-lifts and cable-cars and associated developments; - (b) Marinas; - (c) Holiday villages and hotel complexes outside urban areas and associated developments; - (d) Permanent camp sites and caravan sites; - (e) Theme parks. - 13.
-Any change or extension of projects listed in Annex I or Annex II, already authorized, executed or in the process of being executed, which may have significant adverse effects on the environment: - Projects in Annex I, undertaken exclusively or mainly for the development and testing of new methods or products and not used for more than two years.
+- (a) Industrial estate development projects; - (b) Urban development projects, including the construction of shopping centres and car parks; - (c) Construction of railways and intermodal transshipment facilities, and of intermodal terminals (projects not included in Annex I); - (d) Construction of airfields (projects not included in Annex I); - (e) Construction of roads, harbours and port installations, including fishing harbours (projects not included in Annex I); - (f) Inland-waterway construction not included in Annex I, canalization and flood-relief works; - (g) Dams and other installations designed to hold water or store it on a long-term basis (projects not included in Annex I); - (h) Tramways, elevated and underground railways, suspended lines or similar lines of a particular type, used exclusively or mainly for passenger transport;

+(i) Oil and gas pipeline installations and pipelines for the transport of CO2 streams for the purposes of geological storage (projects not included in Annex I);

+- (j) Installations of long-distance aqueducts; - (k) Coastal work to combat erosion and maritime works capable of altering the coast through the construction, for example, of dykes, moles, jetties and other sea defence works, excluding the maintenance and reconstruction of such works; - (1) Groundwater abstraction and artificial groundwater recharge schemes not included in Annex I; - (m) Works for the transfer of water resources between river basins not included in Annex I.

+11. Other projects

+(a) Permanent racing and test tracks for motorized vehicles;

+- (b) Installations for the disposal of waste (projects not included in Annex I); - (c) Waste-water treatment plants (projects not included in Annex I); - (d) Sludge-deposition sites; - (e) Storage of scrap iron, including scrap vehicles; - (f) Test benches for engines, turbines or reactors; - (g) Installations for the manufacture of artificial mineral fibres; - (h) Installations for the recovery or destruction of explosive substances; - (i) Knackers' yards.

+12. Tourism and leisure

+- (a) Ski-runs, ski-lifts and cable-cars and associated developments; - (b) Marinas: - (c) Holiday villages and hotel complexes outside urban areas and associated developments; - (d) Permanent camp sites and caravan sites; - (e) Theme parks. - 13. ny change or extension of projects listed in Annex I or Annex II, already authorized, executed or in the process of being executed, which may have significant adverse effects on the environment ▶ M2 (change or extension not included in Annex I) ◀;

+ojects in Annex I, undertaken exclusively or mainly for the development and testing of new methods or products and not used for more than two years.